Trauma-informed Yoga: How is it different from my yoga practice?

 How is trauma-informed yoga different?

-In my quest to learn more, I soon discovered that trauma-informed (or trauma-sensitive) yoga is very different from the yoga I have practiced for decades.
+In my quest to learn more, I soon discovered that trauma-informed yoga is very different from the yoga I have practiced for decades.
 In trauma-informed yoga (TIY), the teacher does not use directive language, but instead (very intentionally) uses invitational language in an attempt to make the practice more of a choice.
 The people that we work with have had a lot of trauma and very little choice - especially those who are incarcerated.

 TIY teachers focus on safety and stability in every class and provide a predictable rhythm from the opening to closing of class.
-The teachers start each class with a careful explanation that everyone is expected to take care of themselves, that every posture is just a suggestion, and that it is a completely fine option to just lie on their mats, do the poses in their heads and breathe in time with the class.
+The teachers start each class with a careful explanation that everyone is encouraged to take care of themselves, that every posture is just a suggestion, and that it is a completely fine option to just lie on their mats, do the poses in their heads and breathe in time with the class.

 When I teach TIY classes, I let participants know that sleeping during our final resting pose is extra credit, knowing that most of the people in the class can never fully relax.
 Their sympathetic nervous systems are often stuck on full throttle and they are hyper vigilant as a result.
 Many of our students cannot shut their eyes - it feels too unsafe.
 When I hear a gentle snore at the end of my class, I get so excited!
-TIY is about trying to calm the nervous system down enough so that the students can experience interoceptive awareness and a somatic experience of breathing and moving.
+TIY is about trying to calm the nervous system down enough so that the students can experience interoceptive awareness and a somatic experience of breath and movement.
 Interoceptive awareness is the ability to feel your body from within – this awareness is often compromised when people have a history of trauma.
 They often have real difficulty feeling their bodies.
 Therefore, the directive to “feel your feet grounded on your mat,” a very common instruction used for Mountain Pose, is literally impossible for lots of the people we serve.
 We understand this, and so invite them to bring their attention to their feet and check in with what they may feel.
 I think of TIY as a slow, systematic thawing process for people who have been frozen due to trauma.